MattSegal/devblog/content/simple-django-deployment.md

 You should give them a try sometime... just not yet.

 > But don't professional web developers use NGINX/Docker/Postgres/etc?
-That's what everyone on Reddit says!
+That's what people on Reddit say!
 I don't want to learn bad practices :(

 It's true that these are all great tools.
-I use them all the time, but I think they make learning to deploy Django uneccesarily complicated.
+I use them often, but I think they will make learning to deploy Django unnecessarily complicated.
 The good news is that you can always add them to your infrastructure later on.
 Once you've got this simple deployment down then you can mix it up: you can add NGINX, Postgres and Docker if you like.